Vaughn Frick: Special Righteousness Committee

 Throughout the 1980s and 1990s, Oregon's primary anti-gay organization was known as the "Oregon Citizen's Alliance."
-In response to the organization's growing demands to implement doctrine into the constitution that would rule homosexuality as equal to necrophilia and pedophilia, as well as tactics of recruiting members through religious extremism and fear-mongering with a basis on the HIV/AIDS pandemic, Mandy Moore (a friend of Vaughn's), founded the Special Righteousness Committee.
+In response to the organization's growing demands to implement doctrine into the constitution that would rule homosexuality as equal to necrophilia and pedophilia, as well as tactics of recruiting members through religious extremism and fear-mongering with a basis on the HIV/AIDS pandemic, "Marvelous" Marvin Moore (a friend of Vaughn's), founded the Special Righteousness Committee.
 The committee's message argued that the Oregon's Citizen's Alliance did not properly follow Old Testament Leviticus law, pointing out how it is a sin for the members to eat oysters, wear mixed fabrics, etc. Vaughn was one of the members that engaged in protesting, held media events for the committee, and helped publish statements in the state's voter political guide.
 Mainly, Vaughn contributed to the group's "Bible Tract," or informational political cartoon panels.
 His activism within the Special Righteousness Committee would later influence much of the religious critique found in comics such as "Watch Out!"